oscardobsonbrown/firedanger/README.md

 ![FireDanger App Preview](https://raw.githubusercontent.com/InternetOscar/firedanger/main/Scene%2014.png)

-There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.
+There are many great forecasts available; however, I didn't find any that allowed me to see the fire danger let alone the campfire rules for specific campsites.
+I wanted to create a web app so great you won't need to look further than here

 Here's why:

--  Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
--  You shouldn't be doing the same tasks over and over like creating a README from scratch
--  You should implement DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

-Use the `BLANK_README.md` to get started.
+-  I loved camping and campfires are quintessential to the camping experience
+-  You shouldn't need a degree in Google to figure out if you can have a campfire
+-  You should be able to quickly and easily determine if you can have a campfire or not

 <p align="right">(<a href="#readme-top">back to top</a>)</p>